patrick-12sigma/DRL_FlappyBird/README.md

 7 mins version: [DQN for flappy bird](https://www.youtube.com/watch?v=THhUXIhjkCM)

 ## Overview
+This repo is heavily based on [this repo](https://github.com/yenchenlin/DeepLearningFlappyBird), with the following improvements:
+- Unify the entry point for training and deployment with  the command line arg `task=train|deploy`.
+- Add a target network to stablize and speed up training.
+(WIP)

 This project follows the description of the Deep Q Learning algorithm described in Playing Atari with Deep Reinforcement Learning [2] and shows that this learning algorithm can be further generalized to the notorious Flappy Bird.

 ## Installation Dependencies: